Is Climate Change Affecting Your Bottom Line?

 Vacant Units

 Vacant units can present two problems.
 First, when the unit is unoccupied, especially during extreme weather conditions, maintenance crews may inadvertently leave the AC or heating settings at unnecessary levels when they depart.
-Second, when a new tenant moves in, they may neglect to transfer the utilities in their name immediately, creating an increased cost burden for the property.
+Second, when a new renter moves in, they may neglect to transfer the utilities in their name immediately, creating an increased cost burden for the property.

 “The annual vacant unit cost recovery for one multifamily firm that manages 120 communities nationwide is about $6 million per year”